Smallibs/kraft/README.md

 # kraft

 A Kotlin multiplatform Raft consensus implementation base on:
+- immutability in order to be functional friendly,
-- an agnostic network layer
+- an agnostic network layer,
-- an event based approach suitable for an implementation with actors
+- an event based approach suitable for an implementation with actors and
-- an agnotic database layer i.e. based on abstract command execution
+- an agnotic database layer i.e. based on abstract command execution.

 ##  Node Kind